-Established in 1992, the African American/ Latino Alumni Scholarship (AA/LAS) strives to recognize outstanding, involved African-American and Latino juniors and seniors and seeks to aid them in graduating from Millersville University.
-The AA/LAS scholarship was initially endowed in 1997 and continues to grow each year through generous support from alumni, friends, organizations, businesses, and parents.
-The endowment funds up to three one-time scholarships annually for undergraduate students of great promise.
+- Established in 1992, the African American/ Latino Alumni Scholarship (AA/LAS) strives to recognize outstanding, involved African-American and Latino juniors and seniors and seeks to aid them in graduating from Millersville University.
+The AA/LAS scholarship was initially endowed in 1995 and continues to grow each year through generous support from alumni, friends, organizations, businesses, and parents.
+The endowment funds up to four one-time scholarships annually for undergraduate students of great promise.
 In addition to the AA/LAS Scholarships, the endowment funds one graduate award in memory of Keith S. Mills '78 who served on the committee until his death in 2003.